BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 ---
 <p>
-In college, I trained in Buddhist practice with a Japanese Buddhist priest.
+In college, I trained with a Japanese Buddhist priest.
-He used to tell me the saying in Japanese, "Jikishin kore dojo", which means "the pure heart is your dojo".
+He used to tell me the Japanese saying "jikishin kore dojo", which means "the pure heart is your dojo".
-TODO: Add to the essay a quick explanation of what a dojo is and how it makes sense in the analogy.
-And a picture of a dojo with someone in it training ideally.
+A dojo is a traditional Japanese place of mental and physical training, a sort of refuge of strength.
-Life tends on occasion to take from you everything besides than the fact of being a decent person.
+Life can sometimes take from you everything other than being a decent person.
 </p>

-A story, from the book The Hero with a Thousand Faces by Joseph Campbell:
+A story, from the book The Hero with a Thousand Faces by Joseph Campbell, which I read on my own during the following year of college:
 <blockquote>
 The second story is of a different style.
 Tt is told of a young prince who had just completed his military studies under a